FalseTragedian/Heirloom-Sort/README.md

 Takes input of a directory name, offers a list of pre-engineered prompts or the option to create your own, and sorts images within the directory into folders using AI identification.

-Default target directory is C:\Temp\Pictures.
-Recommend copying your pictures to this directory for testing purposes, don't run this on the original pictures.
+By default it targets the current working directory.
+Recommend copying your pictures to a new directory for testing purposes, don't run this on the original pictures.
 It should work but I claim no liability if something goes wrong.

 The prompt designs are still a work in progress.
 If you would like to create your own prompt, remember to give precise and clear instructions like you're speaking to a child who is also a robot. :)